MySQL Workbench is implemented with a C++ core back-end, and a native

 implemented with Windows Forms on Microsoft Windows, GTK+ on

-application to have a native look and feel, while reducing the
+have a native look and feel, while reducing the amount of work

-amount of work required to maintain the project.
-However, the GUI
+required to maintain the project.
+However, the GUI functionality

-functionality required by MySQL Workbench can be met by a subset of
+required by MySQL Workbench can be met by a subset of graphical

-graphical operations.
-These are implemented in a cross-platform
+operations.
+These are implemented in a cross-platform GUI library,

-GUI library, MForms.
-This further reduces the development effort
+MForms.
+This further reduces the development effort because plugin

-because plugin developers can use MForms rather than writing
+developers can use MForms rather than writing front-end specific

-front-end specific code for each supported platform.
-This also
+code for each supported platform.
+This also helps consistency of

 Given the problems of using an absolute coordinate system across different platforms, MForms employs containers that perform automatic layout.
 The basic containers that MForms provides include: